-Quality is an integral part of the pjur brand, reflecting the company’s position as a provider of premium intimate products “Made in Germany”.
-As such, pjur personal lubricants will continue to be Class IIa medical devices in future.
-To meet its responsibility to customers and end users, pjur started to take the necessary steps early on and has been a certified manufacturer of medical devices in line with the new ISO standard 13485:2016 since June 2019.
+Quality is an integral part of the pjur brand, reflecting the company’s position as a provider of premium intimate products „Made in Germany“.
+As such, pjur personal lubricants will continue to be Class IIb medical devices in future.
+To meet its responsibility to customers and end users, pjur completed the necessary steps early on and is a certified manufacturer of medical devices in line with the EN ISO/ISO 13485 standard with over 27 years’ experience.

 What is that and how can you recognize it?

 What are medical devices and what are their benefits?

 Medical devices are products used for medical purposes that are intended by the manufacturer to be used for human beings.
 The term covers a wide range of technical medical products and processes that save lives, help heal and improve quality of life.